chewjta/snapchat-clone/README.md

 ![demo1](snapchat-clone.gif)

-1. Snap a photo and share it with your friends.
+1. Snap a photo and share it with your friends
 2. Search for your friend's snaps
 3. Login / Logout using Google Authentication
 4. Only unread snaps are shown